An annual report is an investment that costs money and time, so the planning stage needs to be done properly.

 When designing an annual report it’s essential to consider your messaging, goals and objectives from the outset.
 Taking time to map out these elements will save hours in the long run.

 Here are our three steps to planning an effective annual report design process…

 1. Define objectives

-Involve key stakeholders early on to gain their buy-in to your vision for the report.
-Their input can also help to ensure you include all essential content.
+At this early stage, it is often advisable to involve key stakeholders in order to gain their buy-in to your vision for the report.
+As well as ensuring alignment down the line, their input can also help to plan for all essential content from the outset.

 2. Set key messages, goals and strategy

+You want to tell a compelling story that covers different aspects of your company’s success.
+Your annual report should be a creative expression of your key messages, goals and strategy.
+Good design can help the reader access these key messages quickly and easily.
 What do your stakeholders want to read?
 What do they look at first?
-Research shows most readers initially scan the financial highlights and the first few paragraphs of the statements made by your chairman and CEO, so it’s important that these make a powerful positive impact.
+Most readers initially scan the financial highlights and the first few paragraphs of the statements made by your chairman and CEO, so it is important that these make a powerful, positive impact.

 Will the report be printed or take the form of an interactive web page?
 Or both?
 This decision will influence the report’s design, which needs to ensure a strong user experience.
 It will also help with budgeting and finalising timeframes for delivery.